 Ms Sivyer is an accredited Specialist Family Lawyer, a member of the Australian Institute of Family Law Mediators & Arbitrators and Commonwealth Attorney General Approved Family Dispute Resolution Practitioner as well as member of the Australian Institute of Company Directors.

 The Secretary of the Parole Board is not a member of the Parole Board.
-The Secretary is an employee of the Department of the Attorney-General and Justice and provides administrative support and strategic advice to the Parole Board.
-Ms Dennison was appointed as the Secretary to the Parole Board on 7 October 2019.
+The Secretary is an employee of the Attorney-General's Department and provides administrative support and strategic advice to the Parole Board.
+Ms Down was appointed as the Secretary to the Parole Board in July 2022.